A new school year promises opportunities for new friends, new lessons and new obstacles

-Before parents know it, the days will get shorter, the leaves will start to turn, and the school year will kick into high gear.
-Demanding new classes, rigorous football practices and uncharted social situations present everyday stress for children and parents alike.
-But, by establishing healthy habits and routines, moms, dads and other caregivers can help kids manage back-to-school stress and thrive throughout the year.
+Demanding new classes, rigorous football practices and uncharted social situations present everyday stress for children and parents alike when heading back to school.
+But, by establishing healthy habits and routines, parents and other caregivers can help kids manage back-to-school stress and thrive throughout the year.

 Four key steps to a low-stress school year